If you feel that you have been treated unfairly at work because you're a carer, read our advice on what to do.

 - Go to an employment tribunal if all else fails.

 If you’re unsure about your rights at work or what action to take, ACAS or your trade union representative can give you advice on what to do.
-It can also be helpful to seek support from other carers who have been in the same situation, for example on online forums such as Carers UK or Carers Trust.
+It can also be helpful to seek support from other carers who have been in the same situation, for example on online forums such as Carers UK.
 In our list of Useful organisations and websites, you can find information on how to go to an employment tribunal.

 Need a helping hand?